Breast-FeedingSkip to the navigation

 Breast-feeding is feeding a baby milk from the mother's breasts.
 You can feed your baby right at your breast.
 You can also pump your breasts and put the milk in a bottle to feed your baby.
 Doctors advise breast-feeding for 1 year or longer.
 But your baby benefits from any amount of breast-feeding you can do.

-Breast milk is the only food your baby needs until about 6 months of age.
+Breast milk is the only food most babies need until about 6 months of age.
 You do not need to give your baby food, water, or juice.
-After that, you will gradually breast-feed less often as your baby starts to eat other foods.
+Some babies may be ready for solid foods at 4 or 5 months.
+Ask your doctor when you can start feeding your baby solid foods.
+You will gradually breast-feed less often as your baby starts to eat other foods.
 But keep breast-feeding for as long as you and your child want to.
 Your baby continues to get health benefits from breast milk past the first year.